- Symptoms and Signs

 1. Bhatt DL, Kandzari DE, O'Neill WW, et al, for the SYMPLICITY HTN-3 Investigators: A controlled trial of renal denervation for resistant hypertension.
 N Engl J Med 370:1393–1401, 2014.
 DOI: 10.1056/NEJMoa1402670.

-Only about three quarters of hypertensive patients in the US are being treated and only half are adequately controlled.
+Only about three quarters of patients in the US with hypertension are being treated and only half have adequate BP control.

-Most hypertension is primary; only 5 to 15% is secondary to another disorder (eg, renal parenchymal or vascular disease, pheochromocytoma, Cushing syndrome, congenital adrenal hyperplasia, hyperthyroidism).
+Most hypertension is primary; only 5 to 15% is secondary to another disorder (eg, renal parenchymal or vascular disease, sleep apnea, pheochromocytoma, Cushing syndrome, congenital adrenal hyperplasia, hyperthyroidism).

 Severe or prolonged hypertension damages the cardiovascular system, brain, and kidneys, increasing risk of MI, stroke, and renal failure.